Bypass the primary and secondary navigation and continue reading the main body of the page

 Answer

-Students are not mandated to meet with SOS.
-Once SOS receives a referral for a student, the team will make several attempts to contact the student.
-If the student does not respond, SOS will provide a list of resources via email for future reference.
+No, students are not required to meet with us.
+After receiving a referral for a student, the SOS team will try to reach out to them several times.
+If the student doesn’t respond, SOS will send them a list of resources via email for future reference.
+Though our hope is that student’s will be willing to meet with us for an initial conversation.

 Answer

-SOS referrals are not a means of disciplinary action.
-Referrals are submitted because someone cares deeply about the student, their well-being, and their success.
-The purpose of a referral is to connect students to supportive, caring resources on and off campus.
+No, SOS referrals are not about disciplinary action.
+They’re submitted because someone cares about the student’s well-being and success.
+The goal is to connect students with supportive resources on and off campus.

 Answer

-SOS consists of the case manager, CARE Network, and BIT.
-The CARE Network and BIT are made up of staff members who volunteer to serve on these committees to assist students in distress.
-SOS team members are trained in working with students and managing crisis situations.
+The SOS team includes the manager, director, CARE Network, and BIT.
+The CARE Network and BIT comprise staff members who volunteer to assist students in distress.
+All SOS team members are trained to work with students and handle crisis situations.

 Learn more about the CARE Network here.